-Populism does not automatically lead to protectionism.
-Political power of mass public from which populists' power derives might even crack interest group protectionism.
+Populism does not automatically lead to protectionism nor economic inefficiency.
+Political power of mass public from which populists' power derives might even crack interest group protectionism (tyranny of minority).
+Strong implication on "democracy vs authoritarianism" debate.
+Democracy allows the majority to overcome the problems of concentrated power and vested interests and can create a basis for sustained growth (ala Acemoglu & Robinson 2012).